Morganite Gemstone Information

 Morganite is the light pink to violet-pink variety of beryl.
 Since beryl is most famous for being the mineral group that green emerald belongs to, pink morganite is sometimes referred to as 'pink emerald'.
 Along with emerald, morganite is also related to blue aquamarine, golden beryl (heliodor), colorless goshenite and the rare red bixbite.
 Among the beryls, morganite is one of the rarest forms, second only to red bixbite.

-Pink morganite was first identified in California, USA, in 1910 by George D. Kunz, a famous American gemologist and buyer for Tiffany & Company.
-At first, it was simply referred to as 'pink beryl', but the year following its discovery, it was renamed by George Kunz in honor of John Pierpont (J.P.)
+Pink morganite was first identified in Madagascar, in 1910 and known as 'pink beryl'.
+Shortly thereafter, George D. Kunz, a famous American gemologist and buyer for Tiffany & Company renamed it in honor of John Pierpont (J.P.)
 Morgan, an American banker and avid gemstone collector.
 Since its discovery, morganite has been prized by gem collectors owing to its rarity.

 Identifying Morganite Back to Top